cambridge-ceu/csd3/docs/systems/login.md

 When there is an error `'abrt-cli status' timed out`, one should remove ${HOME}/.cache and relogin/source .bashrc.

-[^1]: Applications such as R/nloptr package may need to be recompiled.
+[^1]: Applications such as R/nloptr package require to be recompiled.
 In this case, we run `download.packages("nloptr",".")` inside `R` on an Internet-enabled node and compile the package with `R CMD INSTALL nloptr_1.2.2.3.tar.gz`, say.
 [^2]: This appears subject to the system setup.